First-Time Renter’s Guide: 18 Steps

 Townhouse/Condo

-Multi-level units or privately-owned spaces, often part of an HOA with shared amenities.
+Multi-level units or privately owned spaces, often part of an HOA with shared amenities

-Higher rent; potential HOA rules or fees.
+Higher rent with HOA rules or fees

 Duplex/Triplex

-A property divided into two or three separate units, sharing walls with neighbors.
+A property divided into two or three separate units sharing walls with neighbors

-Shared walls with neighbors; fewer amenities.
+Shared walls with neighbors and fewer amenities

 Single-Family Dwelling

-Maximum privacy and space; no shared walls.
+Maximum privacy and space with no shared walls

-Higher rent; additional maintenance responsibilities.
+Higher rent with additional maintenance responsibilities

 Room With Shared Common Areas

-Renting a room in a house or apartment with shared kitchen and living spaces.
+Renting a room in a house or apartment with shared kitchen and living spaces

 Where and What to Look for When Finding Your First Apartment